searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 </tr>
 <tr>
   <td>sys_rating_avg</td>
   <td>Average rating of Document - system field.
 It is updated automatically when "Personalized Content Rating API" is used.
-Contains number value (with one decimal position) between 1 (worst) and 5 (best).</td>
+Contains float number value (with decimal positions) between 1 (worst) and 5 (best).
+Field is not present if nobody rated document yet.</td>
 </tr>
 <tr>
   <td>sys_rating_num</td>
   <td>Number of users who rated this Document - system field.
-It is updated automatically when "Personalized Content Rating API" is used.</td>
+It is updated automatically when "Personalized Content Rating API" is used.
+Contains positive integer number.
+Field is not present if nobody rated document yet.</td>
 </tr>
 </tbody>
 </table>